arkwright/vim-whiteboard/README.md

 directory.

 Any interpreters that you want to use must be accessible from the terminal.
-For example, to execute JavaScript, you'll need [node](http://nodejs.org/) installed.
+For example, to execute JavaScript, you'll need [node](http://nodejs.org/).
 This mostly applies to Windows users.
 You can change and extend the default interpreters if necessary.

 Tested in Vim 7.4 on OS X and Windows using MacVim/gvim.